PalisadoesFoundation/talawa-api/example/linux/installation.md

 7. **Restart the Talawa API Service:**: sudo systemctl restart talawa-api.service

-8. **Also u can see direct log stored in /talawa-api/example/linux/talawa-api.log :** cat pathOfLogFile
+8. **Also, you can see direct log stored in /talawa-api/example/linux/talawa-api.log :** cat pathOfLogFile